 When I-40 threatened to bypass Needles, local citizens worked hard to keep the freeway from missing the town and condemning it to a slow death.
 Their efforts prevailed, which contributed greatly to the town’s promising future.

-In 1988, the Santa Fe Railroad moved their offices out of the El Garces to another facility, and the building was closed.
+In 1988, the Santa Fe Railroad moved its offices out of the El Garces to another facility, and the building was closed.
 Sitting abandoned, the historic building was threatened with destruction until the Friends of El Garces was formed in 1993.
-Through their efforts, the City of Needles was petitioned to purchase the station, which occurred in 1999.
+Through their efforts, the City of Needles was petitioned to purchase the station in 1999.
 Tours can now be taken through this historic building on the 2nd Saturday of each month from October through May.
-Recent plans for the El Garces is to redevelop the building into an upscale hotel and restaurant, much like the La Posada Hotel in Winslow, Arizona.
+Recent plans for the El Garces are to redevelop the building into an upscale hotel and restaurant, much like the La Posada Hotel in Winslow, Arizona.
 As of this writing, the La Posada is the only historic Fred Harvey Hotel that continues to cater to weary and hungry travelers today.

 The City of Needles originally planned to make the El Garces the second Harvey Hotel to be redeveloped for its original purpose.
 However, today, it appears to be utilized as an event site, with leasing available for businesses or retail.

 Though extremely hot in the summer, with temperatures often exceeding 100 degrees, Needles beckons snowbirds to its mild winters.
-Visitors to Needles enjoy water skiing, boating, fishing, and nearby attractions, including the Mojave National Preserve, the Mystic Maze, nearby Topock Gorge, and more.
+Visitors to Needles enjoy water skiing, boating, fishing, and nearby attractions, including the Mojave National Preserve, Mystic Maze, and Topock Gorge.

 For those traveling the Mother Road, approximately ten miles of Route 66 is located in Needles, where several vintage icons can still be seen today, including the Route 66 Motel, the Palm Motel, and the former El Garces Fred Harvey Hotel/Santa Fe Depot, the Historic Needles Theatre, and several other old motels.